Hover!

 Hover! is a video game that combines elements of the games bumper cars and capture the flag.
 It was included on CD-ROM versions of the Microsoft Windows 95 operating system.
 It was a showcase for the advanced multimedia capabilities available on personal computers at the time.
 It was not included with later versions of Windows, but still works on modern Windows.
-The game will not run on earlier versions of Windows.
+The game will not run on early Windows NT systems or Windows versions prior to Windows 95.
 It was officially remade in 2013 as a browser game to showcase the WebGL support in Internet Explorer 11.